elenaspb2019/ClickHouse/docs/en/sql_reference/aggregate_functions/combinators.md

 **Parameters**

 - `x` - Parameter of the aggregate function.
-A type of the parameter also depends on the specific aggregate function.
+A type of the parameter depends on the specific aggregate function.

 **Returned values**